LinbuduLab/esbuild-plugins/docs/derived/esbuild.md

 **NOTE: Only files under the `alias` dir will be resolved, the nested file will be ignored instead.**

-**NOTE: In TypeScript project, `compilerOptions.paths` in `tsconfig.json` will be used by ESBuild automatically, so you will not need to use this plugin.**
+**NOTE: In TypeScript project, `compilerOptions.paths` in `tsconfig.json` will be used by ESBuild automatically, so you will need this plugin only when you're going to replace the alias dynamically.**

 ## clean